Aephir/HomeAssistant2/README.md

 # HomeAssistant2

+## OBS!
+This is deprecated.
+I have moved to new hardware, in anticipation of my new house.
+See https://github.com/Aephir/Home_Assistant, which I will slowly update.
+Many of the components and automations are of course the same.

 My second version of homeassistant.
 There is still much unfinished, and many loose ends.

 Home assistant configuration files and more.
 This home assistant is running on a Raspberry Pi 3B+ using a 32 GB SD card, Raspbian Stretch Lite, installed in a python3.6.4 virtual environment.
 I drew quite a bit of inspiration from [COOSTAN](https://github.com/CCOSTAN/Home-AssistantConfig), so look there if any of this is interesting.
 If I give my endorsement or negative comments to anything, they are merely things I personally like/dislike.
 I have no affiliation to any of them or their potential competitors, and my positive or negative comments are based exclusively on my personal preference.